About ESWI2025

 Weijia XIONGThe University of Hong Kong, Hong Kong SAR China

-David HODGSONLondon School of Hygiene and Tropical Medicine, UK
+David HODGSONLondon School of Hygiene and Tropical Medicine, United Kingdom

 Tim TSANGThe University of Hong Kong, Hong Kong SAR China